cristalhq/aconfig/README.md

 ## Rationale

 There are many solutions regarding configuration loading in Go.
-I was looking for a simple loader that will as much as possible and be easy to use and understand.
+I was looking for a simple loader that is as easy to use and understand as possible.
 The goal was to load config from 4 places: defaults (in the code), files, environment variables, command-line flags.
 This library works with all of this sources.

 ## Features